ChrisDiVincenzo/Summer2021/week1.md

 how should I organize my day(s)?

 do I want to make tools? collages?
 I like making tools that I could "use" for something?
 So I want to make a game?
 I want to make more useless games, games that subvert themselves I guess.
+Need to keep thinking and writing, don't stop writing...